surifirstpin/Acubi_documentation/Version.5/Organise_Content_new.md

 <center><h2>ORGANIZE CONTENT</h2></center>

-This section describes how to edit existing reports and dashboards.
+This section describes, how to edit existing reports and dashboards.

 Acubi allows user in editing and managing access level, allows  users to make necessary changes to the content such as;